 Requirements for an Academic Major

-Students seeking the Illinois Professional Educator License (PEL) endorsed for specific areas at grades 9-12 or K-12 must fulfill all requirements for their academic major.
+Students seeking the Illinois Professional Educator License (PEL) endorsed for specific areas at grades 9-12 or K-12 or PK-12 must fulfill all requirements for their academic major.
 For specific information about major requirements, please refer to the catalog entry for the content area.
-In order for students to be entitled in middle school 6-8, they need to complete the middle school coursework and complete the program by September 1, 2017.
-Consult with your advisor for further information about middle school endorsements.
+If you are interested in adding a middle school endorsement, consult with your advisor for further information.

 To be licensed in some academic areas, students are required to make prescribed choices among given electives in the academic major and/or they are required to complete additional courses in their academic area.
 These prescribed choices and/or additional required courses are specified below for each academic major.